US leading Indicators: Indicating Recovery Is Not Real

 US leading indicators and the illusory economic recovery

-US Economic Leading Indicators Source: Data Is contaminated?
+US Leading Indicators Source: Data Is contaminated?

-The Labor Force Participation Rate
+US Leading Indicators: The Labor Force Participation Rate

 Discouraged Workers

 Another issue with the BLS’s unemployment calculation is how it treats “discouraged workers.”
-Discouraged workers are individuals who have stopped looking for work because they believe there are no jobs available for them.
+Discouraged workers have stopped looking for work because they believe there are no jobs available for them.
 The BLS does not count these individuals as unemployed because they are not actively seeking work.
 However, this can be misleading because these individuals are not employed and are therefore not contributing to the economy.

 Underemployment